SaiNikhil0904/HATETRON_Chatbot/README.md

                                                      About us

-Under the guidance of Dr. Nishtha Phutela, Dr. Anantha Rao and Dr. Ramandeep Singh Arora Professors at BML Munjal University, Gurugram, my team and I completed our project.
+Under the guidance of Dr. Nishtha Phutela, Dr. Anantha Rao and Dr. Ramandeep Singh Professors at BML Munjal University, Gurugram, my team and I completed our project.

 My team members are